TomVeniat/TomVeniat.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I co-founded [Reveality](https://reveality.io/) with [Maxime Touroute](https://maximetouroute.github.io/), launching a venture focused on using recent Deep Learning algorithms to make creation in Augmented Reality more accesible to Cultural institutions and their publics.
+We co-founded [Reveality](https://reveality.io/) with [Maxime Touroute](https://maximetouroute.github.io/).
+Launching a venture focused on leveraging recent Deep Learning models to make creation in Augmented Reality more accesible to Cultural institutions and their publics.